 Established in 2004 by R. Stephen Barrett, Jr., MBA ’78, P ’02 and Ruth T. Barrett P ’02, the Barrett Family Fellowship provides support for a graduate fellow in the Carroll School.

-Veterans and military personnel are eligible for financial assistance with educational expenses.
-The GI Bill® provides a variety of resources, while the Yellow Ribbon Program offers support to veterans of the U.S. Armed Forces who are eligible for the Post-9/11 GI Bill.
-What’s more, military members and veterans who have been on active duty within the past 15 years of their application are eligible for an application fee waiver.
+Veterans and military personnel are eligible for financial assistance with educational expenses through the GI Bill®.
+Additionally, Boston College is pleased to participate in the Yellow Ribbon Program.
+This program is available to veterans of the U.S. Armed Forces who are eligible for the Post-9/11 GI Bill.